tarwn/lessthandot-hugo/blogs/content/posts/2011-10-06-sql-server-views-and-meta.md

 Reference: http://msdn.microsoft.com/en-us/library/bb677315.aspx

 Of course seeing this means much more.
-Let’s take a look at AdventureWorks2008.
+Let's take a look at AdventureWorks2008.
 The view HumanResources.vEmployee as the following definition

 sql
 SELECT